-RCM has been defined by SAE International under technical standard SAEJA-1011 ,and compliance to RCM standard is voluntary.
-RCM focusses on the safe minimum level of maintenance.
-It emphasizes on the operating context of the asset, to assess the failure modes and mitigate them to achieve maintenance reliability and availability at the lowest cost.
+RCM has been defined by SAE International under technical standard SAEJA-1011, and compliance with RCM standards is voluntary.
+RCM focuses on the safe minimum level of maintenance.
+It emphasises the operating context of the asset, to assess the failure modes and mitigate them to achieve maintenance reliability and availability at the lowest cost.

 Business Benefits of RCM:

 Reliability Centered Maintenance had its origins in the aeronautical industry.
 The term was introduced by Tom Matteson, Stanley Nowlan, Howard Heap, who were working with United Airlines.
 Department of Defense sponsored the RCM efforts and popularized the concept leading to its adoption across aviation, navy, nuclear and other mission-critical applications.
 John Moubray (1949-2004) enriched the idea and popularized RCM to a broader audience among commercial-industrial sector.

 Commercial adoption of RCM led to the emergence of different variants of RCM over time that is at times contrary to each other.
 SAE JA-1011 standard specifies seven evaluation criteria that must be addressed in a sequential manner, for a framework to qualify as RCM.
 They are,

 - What are the functions and associated performance standards of the asset in its present operating context

 - In what ways can it fail to fulfil its functions?

 - In what way does each failure matter?

 - What can be done to predict or prevent each failure?